Welcome Back, Readers!

 While there is apparently no difference in visibility in a camera, when your eyes actually this very image, you may have to “zig-zag” your gaze to get the time, or just use the commonsense method, look at the clock itself!

-As a man blessed as a articulate writer and knowledge liaison, again and again you can count on me for making the arcane, technical world of science (and other topics) yours, especially after further schooling (and perhaps personal study of these secular topics).
-And this may be a good time to focus my blog as I follow my Lord and Savior Jesus.
+As a man blessed as a articulate writer and knowledge liaison, again and again you can count on me for making the arcane, technical world of science (and other topics) yours.

 I must mention a key Scripture passage: the Parable of the Talents in Matthew 25, that whatever you’ve been given, you should appreciate, and indeed build upon that.
 The word “talent” in that time, which was a very large monetary unit, has been adopted into English as what it means now: a natural skill, honed by practice!
 So don’t take your talents lightly.
 The parable, as usual, is what Jesus spoke to the disciples.